lfd-hydrants/lfd-hydrants/README.md

 ## Build history

+### Offline fillable sheets + auto-import (this session) — no new SQL, 2 new CDN libraries

+- **The problem this solves**: iPads normally have connectivity, but if one drops signal, the web app itself becomes unreachable (nothing's cached for true offline use — see the earlier discussion on why full offline sync is a much bigger build).
+So the fix is a fillable PDF that lives on the device **before** connectivity ever becomes an issue, entirely independent of the app or internet.
+- **Settings → Offline Sheets → "Generate All (ZIP)"** (chief-only) —
+  produces one real fillable PDF per Company + List (e.g. "Engine 1-List-A.pdf"), bundled into a single ZIP.
+Each sheet has a header (Activity, Date, OIC, Division, Crew) and a row per hydrant with fields for Static/Residual/Pitot/Gauge readings, Condition, Wet/Dry, Snow Cleared/Flag, and Notes — covering all 3 activity types in one sheet, since the header's Activity selection determines how each row gets interpreted later. **Distribution is manual and outside the app** — AirDrop, email, cable, whatever's normal — done ahead of time, not generated in the moment of losing signal.
+  - Built with **pdf-lib** (new CDN dependency) so the fields are real AcroForm form fields, not flat visual blanks — fillable natively in iOS's Files/Preview app (or Adobe, PDF Expert, etc.), which actually stores structured values rather than freehand markup.
+  - Each hydrant's fields are secretly tagged with its database ID (not its hydrant number), so import matching is exact regardless of number formatting or duplicates.
+  - Bulk ZIP packaging via **JSZip** (new CDN dependency).
+- **Company Home → "Import Offline Sheet"** — upload the completed PDF; the app reads the form field values directly (no retyping), shows a review summary (company/list/activity/date/OIC/division/ crew-matched/row-count) with warnings for anything that couldn't be matched (e.g. an OIC name that doesn't match current members), then on confirm: finds-or-creates the matching job (and campaign, same logic as a normal Start Shift), creates one shift already marked closed (start/end both stamped at import time, since the real offline start/end time isn't captured on paper), and inserts one `hydrant_tests` row per filled-in hydrant row — using the same fixed Testing Settings (coefficient/outlet size/# outlets) and flow formula as live entry.
+  - **Known limitation**: since real offline start/end times aren't captured, imported shifts don't have a `total_minutes` value — they won't contribute to the Man-Hours stat.
+Worth noting if that becomes a real gap.

 ### Master List Snapshot report + Division/List export bug fix (this session) — no new SQL

 - **Master List Snapshot** — a new report type: one row per hydrant